 The Medford Historical Commission has received an application for the demolition of the building at 7 Lauriat Place located within the Washington Square neighborhood of East Medford.

-The building at 7 Lauriat Place was a large “gold-beating” or gold leaf workshop run by the Lauriat family.
+The building at 7 Lauriat Place was a large “gold-beating,” or gold leaf, workshop run by the Lauriat family.
 Louis Anselm Lauriat was an innovator of the gold leaf craft in Boston in the early 1800s; he also pursued chemical experimentation, and hydrogen aerial ballooning in cities and towns throughout New England, and as far away as Milwaukee, WI and Memphis, TN!
-His family moved to Medford and established a number of successful gold-beating workshops here – on Ashland St and Riverside Ave (both c.
+His family moved to Medford and established a number of successful gold leaf workshops here – on Ashland St and Riverside Ave (both c.
 1880) where they employed more than 40 men and women in the highly skilled technical labor.
 The last of the Lauriat gold leaf workshops was built on 4 Lauriat Place, in the late 1890s, with a Lauriat family residence next door at 5 Lauriat Place.
-Medford’s Lauriat Gold Leaf Workshop continued the craft for another 30 years until the workshop became a printing business.
+Medford’s Lauriat Gold Leaf Workshop, at 7 Lauriat Place, continued the craft for another 30 years until the workshop became a printing business.

 Image from the pamphlet “The History of Gold Leaf and its Uses” published by the Boston Gold Leaf manufacturer F.W.
 Rauskalb, in 1915.

 Medford’s Lauriat Gold Leaf Workshop has already been recommended for inclusion in the National Register of Historic Buildings by our architectural historians.
 The Commission will post updates below during the review process.